 “The Wege Foundation has partnered with the West Michigan Center for Arts & Technology (WMCAT) to help share our grantees’ stories.”

-Article by Ariel Jackson
+Article by Arieal Jackson

-Photography by Maria Barrera & Trina Cunningham
+Photography by Mariah Barrera & Trina Cunningham

 Cinematography by Erion Adams and Joseph Kunnen

-Audio Micha Garmon
+Audio Micah Garmon